 Obvious.
 But one that gets frightfully overlooked.
 I have a connection to water.
 Water calms me and has ever since I developed my generalized anxiety disorder back in 2011.
 I sip on water when I’m feeling anxious, I think about water if I need to calm my racing mind and being around water is an absolute dream.
 But drinking enough water is so overlooked but it’s the easiest thing to do to improve your well being.
 If you don’t like plain water, there are plenty of alternative!

 Taking 5 minutes for yourself when you get out of bed in the morning to just stretch it out can feel wonderful.
 Like literally, it feels amazing.
 Why wouldn’t you want to do it?!
 Basic arm, neck, shoulder and leg stretches, which take 5 minutes of your day but can have an amazing effect on the rest of it.
+If you have pain which isn’t going away or something you feel needs more attention, it’s always worth checking it out with your local GP or a physiotherapy specialist such as Physio Comes To You.

 This doesn’t have to mean from a rooftop, with a speaker in the middle of town.
 You don’t even have to do anything in order to express gratitude but feeling grateful and actively thinking about things that you’re grateful for that day can have a huge psychological and mental benefit on your overall well being.
 I kept a gratitude journal a few years ago and wrote down one thing I was grateful for every day for a year.
 I completed it but it didn’t really work for me because by the end, I felt like I was scrambling for things to write.
 Now, I simply take a few minutes each day to think about or say out loud what I’m grateful for in that moment.